Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 where si.invoice_status = 0 --Not approved
 ```

-## FUNCTIONS
+## Functions

 1. Place function calls on a single line, unless the line is too long.
-1. Indent the parameters relative to the function name, using a multiple of 4 spaces.
+1. When the line is too long, place the parameters on a new line and indent using 4 spaces
-1. Left align the closing parentheses with the function name.
+1. Left align the closing parentheses `)` with the function name (e.g. `datediff`).

 ### Example FUNCTION